oscarqjh/2023WebDevBootcamp/README.md

 ### Section 2: Projects

-Throughout this course, I've made many projects, some with and without the guidance of video lectures.
+Throughout this course, I've created many projects, some with and without the guidance of video lectures.
 Since there are too many small projects, I'll only showcase some notable ones below.

 #### 2.1 Keeper App
-This is a pure front-end note taking app made to practise React.js.
-Since backend is not implemented, data cannot be persisted past any one session.
-However, through this project, I learnt alot about **React.js** and **Material UI**, a React component library.
+This is a pure front-end note-taking app made to practice React.js.
+Since the backend is not implemented, data cannot be persisted past any one session.
+However, through this project, I learned a lot about **React.js** and **Material UI**, a React component library.

 <img src="./assets/keeper.png" width="1000" height="500">